Restaurant in Polliat, France

 Can I eat at the bar at Téjérina - Hôtel de la Place?

-Bar seating specifics are not confirmed for this venue.
+Bar seating specifics are not confirmed.
 Traditional French hotel-restaurants of this format typically centre service in a dining room rather than at a bar counter.
 Reserve a table to be safe — walk-in bar eating is not something to count on at a small-cover Bib Gourmand property.

 Does Téjérina - Hôtel de la Place handle dietary restrictions?